FAQs: Lent & Easter

 What does The United Methodist Church say about fasting?

-Fasting has been a part of Methodism from it's early beginnings.
-There is a strong biblical base for fasting.
+There is a strong biblical base for fasting, and the practice has been a part of Methodism from its early beginnings.
 Read More

-Why is the Easter season fifty days long?
+Why is the Easter season 50 days long?

 What is Maundy Thursday?